zylx0532/pasztor.at/_posts/2019-03-02-ide-matters.md

 twitter_card:  summary_large_image
 tags:          [Development, Clean Code]
 sharing:
   twitter:  "Your choice of #IDE matters for #cleancode.
-Maybe stop using vanilla #vim?
-(Thanks to @repadyuri for the help!)"
+Maybe stop using vanilla #vim?"
   facebook: "Your choice of #IDE matters for #cleancode.
 Maybe stop using vanilla #vim?"
   linkedin: "Your choice of #IDE matters for #cleancode.
 Maybe stop using vanilla #vim?"
   patreon:  "Your choice of #IDE matters for #cleancode.
 Maybe stop using vanilla #vim?"